VBoulenger/BOATMAN/README.md

 ## Git Hooks

-This project uses a formater and a linter on the codebase.
+This project uses a formatter and a linter on the codebase.
 Therefore, it is greatly recommended to use git hooks to enforce this behavior.

 To do so, we use the `pre-commit` package, you just need to execute this command to get started: